|These pictures were taken on a trip through the Appalachian Mountains in 1999|

 |A point (Gringo: switch) signal for slower speed tracks.
 White is straight, and yellow would be for the curved track.
 Higher speed routes may also use green (straight) and red (curved).|

-point were set to the curved track.
+point is set to the curved track.
 Otherwise the marker was aligned parallel to the line

 and hence not visible.